 What Is Olive Oil and How Is It Made?

 It is produced from olives, which are fruits that grow on trees.
 The fruit is crushed to extract the oil, which is then filtered and bottled.
 Olive oil comes from an olive nut (hence its name).
 The fruit itself consists of a green outer layer containing chlorophyll and polyphenols – compounds known as phenols responsible for giving the leaves their green coloration.
-Inside this layer sits the fleshy pulp which surrounds each seed within its shell – these seeds are what we eat when consuming olives as part of our diet (and they also give us our oil).
+Inside this layer sits the fleshy pulp that surrounds each seed within its shell – these seeds are what we eat when consuming olives as part of our diet (and they also give us our oil).
 (1)

 Many different types of olive oil are available, including extra virgin, light virgin, and pure olive oil.
 Extra virgin olive oil is the highest quality available, as it has no more than 1% acidity and comes from the first pressing of olives.
 This means that it’s also very fresh, with a fruity aroma and flavor – perfect for dipping bread into!
-Light virgin olive oil has a slightly lower acidity (2%) level than extra virgin, but is still of very high quality.
+Light virgin olive oil has a slightly lower acidity (2%) level than extra virgin but is still of very high quality.
 It has a fruity aroma and flavor similar to extra virgin olive oil but slightly lighter in color and consistency.
 Pure olive oil is the least expensive option – it’s made by pressing olives multiple times until they release their oil content.

 The Health Benefits of Olive Oil